Unicorn-TAF/docs/_docs/api/sessions-handling.md

 order: 2
 ---

-Usually to get response from API enpoint it's necessary to provide some kind of session data, like token, cookies, etc. There is a built-in mechanism to handle sessions in the RestClient.
+Usually to get response from API endpoint it's necessary to provide some kind of session data, like token, cookies, etc. There is a built-in mechanism to handle sessions in the RestClient.

 ## Custom session and session management